-The Geminid Meteor Shower is expected to peak on Sunday 13-Monday 14 December this year (2016) with potentially up to 120 meteors per hour being visible in areas of the Northern Hemisphere with a clear sky.
-However this coincides with the Full Moon, which falls on the 14th, so the shower may be somewhat obscured.
+The Geminid Meteor Shower is expected to peak on Wednesday 13 December this year (2017) with potentially up to 120 meteors per hour being visible in areas of the Northern Hemisphere with a clear sky.
+This year peak activity for the shower coincides with a waning Crescent Moon, with the New Moon falling on Sunday 17 December, so viewing should be fairly good.
 The meteors appear to radiate from a point in the constellation of Gemini, hence their name.

-The relative positions of the radiant point of the Gemenid Meteors (i.e. the point from which the meteors radiate), the Moon and the constellations Gemini and Orion on 14 December 2016.
-Space.com.
+The relative positions of the radiant point of the Gemenid Meteors (i.e. the point from which the meteors radiate) at 9.00 pm on 13 December 2017.
+Sky & Telescope.

 Oddly for a meteor shower, the Geminids do not appear to be related to a comet, but instead are associated with an object called 3200 Phaethon, which is classed as an Apollo Asteroid (an asteroid with an orbit that crosses that of the Earth).
 3200 Phaethon has a highly elliptical orbit, which takes it in as close as 0.14 Au (14% of the distance between the Earth and the Sun, more than twice as close as Mercury) and out as far as 2.4 AU (2.4 times as far from the Sun as the Earth or 1.6 times as far as Mars).
 3200 Phaethon does not appear to produce any sort of halo (a cloud of material produced by the evaporation of gas ice from the surface of a comet, thought to be the source of most meteor showers); rather it appears dark in colour an is classed as a B-type Carbonaceous Asteroid, thought to have a surface covering of anhydrous silicates, hydrated clay minerals, organic polymers, magnetite, and sulphides.